DarkGhostHunter/Laralerts/README.md

 </div>
 ```

-If there is at least one Alert in queue to be rendered, the above will be transformed into this:
+If there is at least one Alert to be rendered, the above will be transformed into this:

 ```html
 <div class="header">